brcrista/Haskell-Notes/README.md

 ## Installation

+The easiest way to get up and running with Haskell "IRL" is with [Stack](https://docs.haskellstack.org/en/stable/README/).
+This will install GHC (the compiler), Cabal (the build system and package manager), and Stack (a Cabal wrapper for reproducible builds and isolated environments).

+When creating a project, `stack new` will give you a template to work from.

 ### VSCode

 - Install the [Haskell extension](https://marketplace.visualstudio.com/items?itemName=haskell.haskell)
 - Under Extension Settings, set formatting rules to `ormolu`.
     - I like `stylish-haskell` because it will align `=` in patterns and `::` in records.